Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Pure combinatory logic and the weak lambda calculus

 \item If $C$ is a regular type, then

 \end{enumerate} \end{enumerate} \end{defi}

-Regarding Definition~\ref{defn:cbd}(\ref{defn:cbd:3}\ref{defn:cbd:3.1}), note that the hypothesis that $C$ is a state type and $\typd{M_1}{C}$ is a variable but not $\typd{v}{A}$ has the consequence that either $A,C$ are distinct types, or $A,C$ are identical types and $\upsilon(A)=\upsilon(C)>1$.
+Regarding Definition~\ref{defn:cbd}(\ref{defn:cbd:3}\ref{defn:cbd:3.1}), note that the hypothesis that $C$ is a state type and the second case break hypothesis that $\typd{M_1}{C}$ is a variable but not $\typd{v}{A}$ has the consequence that either $A,C$ are distinct types, or $A,C$ are identical types and $\param(A)=\param(C)>1$.
 This, in conjunction with $B$ being regular implies that Cardinal $\ctC{A}{C}{B}{}{}{}$ is a term of $\cltup$ by Definition~\ref{defn:typedcombo2}.

 Definition~\ref{defn:cbd} is a definition by induction on complexity of $\typd{M}{B}$.
 In particular, Definition~\ref{defn:cbd}(\ref{defn:cbd:1})-(\ref{defn:cbd:2}) cover the cases of variables, constants, and combinatory terms; and supposing it has been defined for $\typd{M_0}{C\rightarrow B}$ and $\typd{M_1}{C}$, we define it for $\typd{M_0 M_1}{B}$ by breaking into cases according to Definition~\ref{defn:cbd}(\ref{defn:cbd:1}), (\ref{defn:cbd:3}), where we appeal to induction hypothesis only in the case of Definition~\ref{defn:cbd}(\ref{defn:cbd:3}).